-• One of the end points of any dynamic pipe shall be in the SSP host domain.
+• One of the end points of any dynamic pipe shall be in the SSP host domain or in the network controller host.

 NOTE: The usage of pipes between two hosts outside the SSP host domain is for further study.

 The SSP host domain identifier is the TRE Host domain identifier defined in GlobalPlatform VPP - Network Protocol [13], clause 3.3.3, i.e. "urn:globalplatform.org:TRE".